|

 Step One:

-Step 2: Once we receive your application it will go through and initial review process.
+Once we receive your application it will go through and initial review process.
 You will then be contacted by the representative handling your application.
 Your application representative will explain the adoption process and conduct a phone interview.
 The adoption process includes checking personal and veterinarian references, as well as a home visit.
 We conduct reference checks and home visits to determine if a potential adoptive family is a responsible home.
 It gives us a chance to meet you and your family.
 Additionally, we are seeking to ensure that your home will be a safe and a loving home for one of our dogs.
 Along with the reference check and home visit it is important for our adopters to understand the importance of spaying and neutering.
 Please review our spay/neuter policy so you will understand why we must be thorough and selective in our approvals of adoptive homes.
 AADR’s spay/neuter policy does not allow us to adopt to families who have unaltered cats and dogs unless the dog or cat has a medical condition that can be verified with the veterinarian.
-The only exception to our spay/neuter policy is a puppy too young for the surgery or a dog that is actively being shown for its championship.
+The only exception to our spay/neuter policy is if the dog that is actively being shown for its championship.
 Unless the dog has obtained its AKC championship, we cannot condone breeding.
 We do not have an issue with it if the dog has gained its championship, has proven to be a proper representative of the standard and the person will be breeding the dog to "better the breed."
 If you are breeding and are not actively showing your dog or have not obtained its championship, we must deny you a rescue dachshund.

 Step Three:

 If, within that time frame you find the dog is not working out in your household, please contact your representative and make arrangements to return the dog or contact the board of directors if you feel more time will help you and your new dog adjust to each other.
 We have never turned anyone down asking for more time to see if they can keep there new best friend.
-If this is done within the trial period you will receive a full refund less $45 processing fee.
+If this is done within the trial period you will receive a full refund less $50.00 reprocessing fee.
 If you decide to return the dog after the trial, per the contract you signed, you must return it to AADR without a refund.
 The adopter will be responsible for transportation back to the representative they initially worked with or a representative close to the adopter.
 Adoptive parents are to absorb the cost of transportation and of boarding if necessary until a foster home is available.
 At no time may you give the dog away or take the dog to the shelter.

 AADR has many dogs available for adoption.
 Please feel free to search our website of available dogs to find a dog you think is best for you.
 Once you have done that you can email the appropriate contact or fill out an application.
 AADR will try to assist in transporting dogs from state to state in many cases, so if a dog is not listed as available in your state, please ask the representative if the dog you are interested in could be transported.